 - 2.3.3 The network should support the receipt of mobile-originated text messages by the ground.
-(O) - 2.3.4 If the text message facility is implemented, it shall not interfere with the ability of users to make or receive high priority voice or data calls.
+(O) - 2.3.4 If the text message facility is implemented, it shall not interfere with the ability of users to make or receive calls with a higher priority.
 (M)